danjbrown/nodejs-react-app/README.md

 # nodejs-react-app

-Node.js and React applications written in TypeScript, run using docker compose.
+Node.js server and React client applications in a sinle repository.

 ## Build and run using docker